ganesh-srinivas/audioset-tutorial/README.md

 Instead of raw audio, every example is made available as a sequence of 128-dimension embeddings (one embedding for every second of audio).
 The embeddings were obtained after passing the log-scaled mel-spectrograms of the audio waveform through a deep convolutional neural network trained on millions of audio clips (_VGGish_).

+# Where to find further information
+Creators/users of the dataset can be found at [audioset-users](https://groups.google.com/forum/#!forum/audioset-users).